jjcamber/Overwatch_Notifications/README.txt

-If you changed the position of Overatch on your taskbar and the program is not working simply delete the settings.json file in this folder and rerun the application to compelte the setup again and reasign the coordinates location.
+If you changed the position of Overwatch on your taskbar and the program is not working simply delete the settings.json file in this folder and rerun the application to complete the setup again and reassign the coordinate's location.

 Thanks!